NIRSpec Observation Visualization Tool Help

 In order to help the user in the definition of ranges of aperture position angles, this application includes a customized copy of the JWST General Target Visibility Tool.
 This is a Python tool for calculating target visibility windows as a function of time.
 It is currently based on assumed pre-launch JWST orbital parameters.
 For a given RA and DEC, the tool provides the aperture position angle range information for NIRSpec and NIRCam within the allowed visibility windows.

 A version of the GTVT can be accessed directly from within this tool by clicking on the 'View Timeline' button at the bottom of the GUI.
-The code reads the equatorial coordinates RA and DEC from the MSA section and presents a plot that extends from commissioning to the third JWST science cycle.
+The code reads the equatorial coordinates RA and DEC from the MSA section and presents a plot over three JWST science cycles.
 Once the plot is displayed, icons can be selected to pan and zoom in on the plot to see detailed information.
 Figure 10 shows two examples: a target close to the Equator and a target close to the North Celestial Pole.

 The Target Visibility Tool calculates the minimum and maximum value for the available aperture position angles.
 Both are included in the plot for NIRCam, NIRSpec and the V2V3 plane.
 Zoom in to the plot to see the details.
 A text table with the data used by the plot is saved in the user-defined output directory as the file